jochke/oresundsbron/README.md

 1. **Add the Integration via HACS**:
    - Open the HACS settings in Home Assistant.
    - Add the repository: `https://github.com/jochke/oresundsbron` as a custom repository.
-   - Install the `Öresundsbron Integration` from the HACS store.
+   - Install the `Øresundsbron Integration` from the HACS store.

 2. **Set Up the Integration in Home Assistant**:
    - Navigate to **Settings > Integrations > Add Integration**.
-   - Search for `Öresundsbron` and select it.
+   - Search for `Øresundsbron` and select it.
-   - Enter your Öresundsbron credentials (username and password).
+   - Enter your Øresundsbron credentials (username and password).

 ## Sensors